The functional equation of the smoothing transform: Disintegration

-for $f \in \SolM$.
-Neveu \cite{Nev1988} studied the \emph{multiplicative martingales} $(M_n(t))_{n \geq 0}$ in the context of the KPP equation.
-More recently, the multiplicative martingales have been considered in the study of the functional equation of the smoothing transform \cite{BK1997,BK2005}.
-We state the fact that $(M_n(t))_{n \geq 0}$ is a martingale in the following lemma \cite[Theorem 3.1]{BK1997}.
+for $f \in\SolM$.
+Neveu~\cite{Nev1988} studied the \emph {multiplicative martingales} $(M_n(t))_{n \geq0}$ in the context of the KPP equation.
+More recently, they have been considered in the study\vadjust{\goodbreak} of the functional equation of the smoothing transform \cite {BK1997,BK2005}.
+We state the fact that $(M_n(t))_{n \geq0}$ is indeed a martingale in the following lemma~\cite{BK1997}, Theorem~3.1.